 There are two ways to practically observe the first day of Spring.
 First, you will feel that the weather starts to turn warmer, trees begin to grow their leaves, plants start to flower, etc. Second, You can notice that the days are getting longer and the nights are getting shorter.

-In other words, after Spring equinox 2021, as the sun will start to move northward, the days will become longer and longer with each passing day.
-Not to mention, for the people living in the northern hemisphere, this process of longer days shorter nights will go on until the arrival of the June solstice.
+In other words, after Spring equinox 2023, as the sun will start to move northward, the days will become longer and longer with each passing day.
+Not to mention, for the people living in the northern hemisphere, this process of longer days and shorter nights will go on until the arrival of the June solstice.

 Spring Equinox – First Day of Spring or Midspring?

-Now is the time that we should talk about the meteorological definition of the spring equinox.
-Well, technically speaking, if we go by the meteorological definition of the spring equinox, it marks the end of the half of the spring season i.e mid-spring.
+Now is the time we should talk about the meteorological definition of the spring equinox.
+Well, technically speaking, if we go by the meteorological definition of the spring equinox, it marks the end of half of the spring season i.e mid-spring.

-However, on the other hand, if we go by the astronomical definition of the spring equinox, it marks the arrival of the first day of the spring.
+However, on the other hand, if we go by the astronomical definition of the spring equinox, it marks the arrival of the first day of spring.
 Therefore, the question arises that why we have two different definitions for a single event.
 More importantly, which one of these is the correct one?
 Let’s find out.

 Let’s Go Back in Time